wdiesveld/cf-ex-tinyqueries/README.md

   cf env <app-name>
   ```

-1. Follow the steps as shown in the sample application webpage to connect with the TinyQueries compile service.
+1. Follow the steps as shown on the sample application webpage to connect with the TinyQueries compile service.

 ### How It Works